 Title: Killer Klowns from Outer Space Director: Stephen Chiodo Writers: Charles Chiodo, Stephen Chiodo, Edward Chiodo Stars: Grant Cramer, Suzanne Snyder, John Allen Nelson

 The year is 1988.
 It is a quiet summer evening in the small US town of Crescent Cove.
 Like many other teenagers here, teenagers Mike and his girlfriend Debbie have found their way to the local make-out spot overlooking the town.
-Nothing can go wrong with a bottle of champagne and a private time in the back of the car, right.
+Nothing can go wrong with a bottle of champagne and private time in the back of the car, right.
 Right??

 Suddenly a bright pinkish light can be seen streaking across the night sky.
 It seems to land someplace in the nearby woods, and Mike suddenly loses all interest in making out with his girlfriend.
 But what is this?
 A huge circus tent here, out in the middle of the forest?
 This is worth investigating!

 Killer Klowns from Outer Space.
 I’ve had a love/hate relationship with this film ever since I first watched it in my early teens.
 And when I started as a film critic, I knew I had to write about it at one point.

 In many ways, Killer Klowns from Outer Space can be seen as a piece of genius filmmaking.
 On the one hand, it is a madcap, shameless B-horror spoof with such a wild and downright insane premise that it could only have been made in the 80s, itself the golden age of B-movie horror schlock.
 And I love it for that.
 On the other, it is a film that gave me nightmares for months back when I first watched it.
 As a young teenager, I had an irrational fear of both UFOs and clowns!
 No wonder then.